-Samsung Electronics announced today that it has launched the industry’s highest capacity NVMe solid state drive (SSD).
+Samsung Electronics announced today that it had launched the industry’s highest capacity NVMe solid state drive (SSD).
 The new SSD is based on the small Next-generation Small Form Factor or NGSFF.
-The new SSD is eight terabytes (TB) NF1 SSD from the world leading company in advanced memory technology that has been optimized for data-intensive analytics and virtualization applications in next-generation data centers and enterprise server systems.
+The new SSD is eight terabytes (TB) NF1 SSD from the world’s leading company in advanced memory technology that has been optimized for data-intensive analytics and virtualization applications in next-generation data centers and enterprise server systems.

 The Samsung 8TB NVMe NF1 SSD is built with 16 of Samsung’s 512 GB NAND packages and each of those packages are stacked in 16 layers of 256 GB 3-bit V-NAND chips.
 So this made the new SSD achieve an 8 TB density in an ultra-small footprint of 11 cm x 3.05 cm.
-This new invention is expected to replace the conventional 2.5-inch NVMe SSDs because it will be able to enhance the system density by three times, that too in the existing server infrastructure.
+This new invention is expected to replace the conventional 2.5-inch NVMe SSDs because it will be able to enhance the system density by three times in the existing server infrastructure.
 The NF1 SSD features a high-performance controller that supports the NVMe 1.3 protocol and PCIe 4.0 interface.

 This will be able to deliver sequential read speeds of 3,100 MBPS and wite speeds of 2,000 MBPS.
 Utilizing the new NF1 storage solution, an enterprise server system can perform over one million IOPS in a 2U rack space.
 The Samsung NF1 SSD features a 12GB LPDDR4 DRAM.
 It has been designed with an endurance level of 1.3 drive write per day.